 3.Piazza del Duomo

-Duomo Square is an atraction point for tourists since it is full with important buildings, firstly the cathedral itself and the bell tower.
-This square is like a summary of the succesful architectural design of all old city.
-Furthermore you can find some nice restaurants and original shops in this region.
+Duomo Square is an attraction point for tourists since it is full of important buildings, firstly the cathedral itself and the bell tower.
+This square is like a summary of the successful architectural design of all old city.
+Furthermore, you can find some nice restaurants and original shops in this region.

 This amphitheatre gives you the feeling of visiting a real arena.
 Some part is lost under the nearby buildings but it had 25.000 people capacity in the past.

 This castle is built during the time of Charles V. It is a very well protected structure.
 You can walk in the castle and you can also visit the Papier-Mache Museum.